New State Police rules for assault weapons permits will take effect Oct. 1

 State agencies have authority to issue emergency rules in certain circumstances.
 Those rules can only remain in place for up to 150 days, after which they must be replaced by permanent rules or repealed.
 Permanent rules are subject to a public comment period and review by the legislative Joint Committee on Administrative Rules.

-ISP will begin accepting affidavits online starting Oct.
-1. Affidavits must be submitted online through a FOID Card account, which can be accessed through ISP’s Firearms Services Bureau website.
+State police will begin accepting affidavits online starting Oct.
+1. They must be submitted online through a FOID Card account, which can be accessed through the state police’s Firearms Services Bureau website or by going directly to ispfsb.com/Public/Login.aspx.

-ISP has also published a “frequently asked questions” page on its website with additional information about how to submit an endorsement affidavit.
-Help is also available at any of ISP’s FOID kiosks, located in Lockport, Springfield, Collinsville and Du Quoin.
+State police have also published a “frequently asked questions” page on their website with additional information about how to submit an endorsement affidavit.
+Help is also available at any of the state police’s FOID kiosks, located in Lockport, Springfield, Collinsville and Du Quoin.

 According to the statute, those affidavits must include the applicant’s name, date of birth and FOID card number.
-Applicants also need to provide the make, model, caliber, and serial number of each weapon, and a statement testifying that they own a locking mechanism for the weapon.
+Applicants also need to provide the make, model, caliber, and serial number of each weapon, and a statement testifying that they own a locking mechanism for it.

 The affidavit form will also include a statement that reads, “Warning: Entering false information on this form is punishable as perjury under Section 32-2 of the Illinois Criminal Code of 2022.”

-The assault weapons ban prompted several lawsuits almost immediately after Gov. J.B.
-Pritzker signed it into law on Jan.
+The assault-weapons ban prompted several lawsuits almost immediately after Gov. JB Pritzker signed it into law Jan.
 10.

 Numerous challenges in federal court allege the law violates the Second Amendment of the U.S. Constitution.
 One federal judge in the Southern District of Illinois ruled that it did, but two other judges in the Northern District rejected such claims.
 Those cases have now been consolidated and an appeal is pending before the Seventh Circuit Court of Appeals in Chicago.